Enjoy the remote pine-forest setting, a great get-away for a weekend of camping, fishing and relaxation.

 Painted Rocks received its name from the green, yellow and orange lichens which cover the grey and black rock walls of the granite and rhyolite cliffs along the West Fork Road.

 The park offers 25 first come, first served campsites, a boat ramp and a dock.
-Limit on length of RV/trailers is 25 feet.
+There are 2 sites that can fit RV/trailers up to 35 feet in length and 23 sites limited to 25 feet in length.
 There is no potable water available.

 Wildlife abounds in the area around Painted Rocks.
 Elk, mule deer, white-tailed deer, black bear, and moose can be found here.
 In the 1980s, bighorn mountain sheep as well as peregrine falcons were reintroduced to the area.
 The reservoir is used as a stopping ground for waterfowl during spring and autumn migrations.
 Don't be surprised if you see Osprey, Great Blue Heron, Spotted Sandpiper or Bald Eagles.